shovon/hyperguard/README.md

 ## Usage Guide

-The Valentina library was designed to be used for the purposes of validating incoming JSON data, whether they be from an HTTP request, an AJAX response, a WebSocket payload, etc.
+The Ninazu library was designed to be used for the purposes of validating incoming JSON data, whether they be from an HTTP request, an AJAX response, a WebSocket payload, etc.

 ```typescript
 const data = await fetch(url).then((response) => response.json());